thepeachtimes/thepeachtimes.github.io/_posts/2020-4-14-stop-using-zoom.md

 [have not been good at choosing software](https://blogs.windows.com/windowsexperience/2018/03/06/k-12-schools-us-choosing-affordable-windows-devices-according-futuresource/), this just seems like a unfathomably horrible choice.

 For one, Zoom claimed that they were using End-to-End Encryption, but [they lied about that](https://theintercept.com/2020/03/31/zoom-meeting-encryption/).
 What else could they be lying about?
-Well, probably much more than we can fit here, but let's explore a few.
+Well, much more than we can fit here, but let's explore a few.

 They shared user data with facebook [without consent](https://www.cbsnews.com/news/zoom-app-personal-data-selling-facebook-lawsuit-alleges/).
-They have such bad securety that random people can join their call, which happens often enough that it even got a nickname - [zoombombing](https://www.nytimes.com/2020/04/03/technology/zoom-harassment-abuse-racism-fbi-warning.html).
+They have such bad security that random people can join their call, which happens often enough that it even got a nickname - [zoombombing](https://www.nytimes.com/2020/04/03/technology/zoom-harassment-abuse-racism-fbi-warning.html).
 Zoom is [closed source](https://support.zoom.us/hc/en-us/articles/360000126326-Official-Statement-EU-GDPR-Compliance), so you cannot peek inside and see what they are doing, which opens up Zoom for some major security and privacy concerns.
 For example, they can [use malware](https://www.theverge.com/2020/4/2/21204648/zoom-macos-installer-update-privacy-security-concerns) to install itself,